nodejs/nodejs.dev/src/documentation/0040-node-file-stats/index.md

 ---
 title: 'Node.js file stats'
 description: 'How to get the details of a file using Node.js'
-authors: flaviocopes, ZYSzys, MylesBorins, fhemberger, LaRuaNa, ahmadawais
+authors: flaviocopes, ZYSzys, MylesBorins, fhemberger, LaRuaNa, ahmadawais, clean99
 section: Getting Started
 category: learn
 ---